polihedron/Seeed-LoRa-E5_Point_to_Point_Phy_app/README.md

 https://www.youtube.com/watch?v=n7OoTStkczs

-Base station module can log data via usb port from sensors, or with use of TFT ST7735 SPI display as a console (which is more convenient for outdoors tests)
+Base station module can log data via usb port from sensors, or with use of TFT ST7735 SPI display as a console (which is more convenient for outdoor tests)

 Sensor module can log data via usb, has i2c AHT20 temperature and humidity sensor, Button_1 can trigger transmission (which can be useful for detector or alarm node app),